-As the climate crisis continues to grow, individual responsibility for climate change has been critical to address this issue.
-To activate the individuals' action toward a sustainable world, I brainstormed some ideas of how we might encourage them to make more sustainable choices in their daily lives and selected one concept to be prototyped; It's a technology-driven product - Grow Together.
-The main concept is that it enables users' plants to grow faster as they make more sustainable choices.
+As the climate crisis continues to grow, individual responsibility for climate change has been critical to addressing this issue.
+To activate the individuals' actions toward a sustainable world, I brainstormed some ideas of how we could encourage them to make more sustainable choices in their daily lives.
+The design concept that I selected to prototype was Grow Together; A technology-driven product that enables users' plants to grow faster as they make sustainable choices.
 I created a video prototype to showcase and evaluate the concept in the early design phase as my final project for the HCDE 526 Video Prototyping class.
-My goal is to visually present the design idea and interaction of Grow Together thorugh a video prototype rather than telling desgin ideas.
+My goal was to visually present the design idea and interaction of Grow Together through a video prototype rather than telling design ideas.

-Making a contribution without rewards doesn’t sound exciting nor stimulating for those who care less about environmental issues or for anyone.
-People are looking for ways that they can enjoy being a part of climate action by witnessing how much positive impact they have on the planet.
+Making a contribution without rewards might not be exciting or stimulating for some people.
+We need to find ways that they can enjoy being a part of climate action by witnessing how much positive impact they have on our planet.

 |When / Where / Who||

 When: Near future, around 2030.

 At the starting point, while introducing the problem space, the audience's emotions will be neutral, sad, and frustrated.
 From the midpoint where Grow Together brings to life, the audience's experience will shift to fun, exciting, and motivational.

 After brainstorming the design idea, I created a storyboard to visualize how the video conveys each scene of the story.

 Along with the storyboard, I developed a full shot list of the video with information about each frame such as sound, dialogue, transitions, mood, etc. The combination of the storyboard and shot list helped me during shooting by informing me of every shot I needed to film in each location and how it should be filmed in detail.